swilsonmedia/fred/docs/git/merge/README.md

 6. `git merge --squash ${branchName}`
 7. `git commit -m "BugzId: ${casenumber} - ${commitMessage}"`
 8. `git push`

+If the -k option is not provided, these commands will also be run to clean up local and remote branches.

+9.  `git branch -D ${branchName}`,
+10. `git push -d origin ${branchName}`

 If you do not provide the -c option followed by a case number, you will be provided a list of branches to select from.